Classic Sour Cream Coffee Cake with Streusel Topping

 Breakfast dreams are made of classic sour cream coffee cake!
-Golden, buttery, and so delicious, this coffee cake is piled high with cinnamon streusel topping and drizzled with vanilla glaze.
-Made with sour cream and buttermilk, each bite is perfectly moist and tender.
+Golden, buttery, and so delicious, this homemade coffee cake is piled high with cinnamon streusel topping and drizzled with vanilla glaze.
+Made with sour cream (for richness) and buttermilk (for tang and a tender crumb), each bite is perfectly moist.
 Recipe makes one 9-inch coffee cake.

-This coffee cake is made up of 3 delicious parts: the streusel, the cake, and the vanilla glaze!
+If you’re hosting weekend brunch or simply baking for a crowd, this is the coffee cake for you.
+It’s made up of 3 delicious parts (the streusel, the cake, and the vanilla glaze) and a reader-favorite recipe!
 Full photo guidance provided below.

-Love sour cream coffee cake?
-You may also love my bakery style sour cream coffee cake muffins!
+Craving more coffee cake?
+You may also love my sour cream coffee cake muffins!

-• Mix the batter just until combined: Made in a stand mixer fitted with the paddle attachment, the sour cream batter comes together easily and is the perfect base for buttery streusel.
-Expect a thick batter!
+- Mix the batter just until combined: Made in a stand mixer fitted with the paddle attachment, the sour cream batter comes together smoothly and is the perfect base for buttery streusel.
+Expect a thick batter, similar to my New York style crumb cake.

 How to Make Sour Cream Coffee Cake